- Pain in the legs

 - Swollen joint

-- Calf pain on 1 side lasts over 12 hours
+- Calf pain on 1 side lasts more than 12 hours

 - Bright red area on skin